 Lily* was just nine years old when her mother’s partner began sexually abusing her.
-Confused and fearing for her family’s safety and her own, she kept her harrowing ordeal to herself for two years, until a visit from Life Education to her school helped her find the courage to speak out.
+Confused and fearing for her family’s safety and her own, she kept her harrowing ordeal to herself for two years, until a visit from Life Ed to her school helped her find the courage to speak out.

-Although the Life Education program does not specifically address abuse, educators help children recognise their emotions and feelings of being unsafe.
+Although the Life Ed program does not specifically address abuse, educators help children recognise their emotions and feelings of being unsafe.
 They give them an action plan to manage situations in which they feel something is not right, including identifying trusted adults to talk to.

 Lily’s mother Sue* explains that it was this part of the lesson that helped her daughter realise that what she was experiencing wasn’t her fault.

-“During that visit to the Life Education van, my daughter received messages about appropriate boundaries and healthy relationships.
+“During that visit to the Life Ed van, my daughter received messages about appropriate boundaries and healthy relationships.
 Afterwards, Lily spoke to the school counsellor, who then told the school principal, who then called me.”

 “You honestly just feel like someone pulled the rug out from under you,” says Sue, who had broken off the relationship by the time Lily reported the abuse.